Cloud computing categories

 - Control over cloud data — Once you have visibility into cloud data, apply the controls that best suit your organization.
 These controls include:

-- Data classification and data loss prevention (DLP) — Classify data on multiple levels as it is created in the cloud.
-Address confidentiality, compliance with Payment Card Industry (PCI) or Health Insurance Portability and Accountability Act (HIPAA) regulations, and many more categories, including those custom-written through regular expressions (regex).
+- Data classification — Classify data on multiple levels, such as sensitive, regulated, or public, as it is created in the cloud.
 Once classified, data can be stopped from entering or leaving the cloud service.

 - Collaboration controls — Manage controls within the cloud service, such as downgrading file and folder permissions for specified users to editor or viewer, removing permissions, and revoking shared links.